CarloLucibello/GraphNeuralNetworks.jl/docs/src/gnngraph.md

 # Attach an array with edge features.
 # Since `GNNGraph`s are directed, the number of edges
-# will be double that of the original LightGraphs' undirected graph.
+# will be double that of the original Graphs' undirected graph.
 g = GNNGraph(erdos_renyi(10,  30), edata = rand(Float32, 60))
 @assert g.num_edges == 60